ContextualAI/HALOs/README.md

 1. Do you support multi-node training?

-   Yes, see the `launch_multinode_batch.sh` and `launch_multinode_interactive.sh` for how to launch jobs across two nodes in a batch or interactive Slurm job.
+   Yes, see the `scripts/launch_multinode_batch.sh` and `scripts/launch_multinode_interactive.sh` for how to launch jobs across two nodes in a batch or interactive Slurm job.
 You may need a custom Accelerate configuration depending on how many nodes you have.
 Use the 2-node examples in `accelerate_config` as a template.

 2. How do I save intermediate checkpoints?